Filling Raised Bed Gardeners' Corner Kids' Garden Sustainable Garden Contact Us

 Innovate to Conserve Natural Resources MGP Inc 1-800-574-7248

-Products Handy Guide | Home | About MGP | Products Care | Products Know-How | Site Map | Search
+Home | About MGP | Customer Care | Product Care | Products Know-How | Search | Contact Us

 .

-You will, of course, want to add compost, but there are other ingredients to consider, as well.
+You will, of course, want to add compost, but there are other ingredients to consider as well.
 If you have only a small amount of compost to add, you probably need something else to lighten the soil further.
 Peat moss comes in handy for this purpose.

 1. Drainage